The Zero Waste Coffee Project

 Actually, we have to get rid of flavours.
 From the perspective of product development, our products have to be odourless, tasteless, and very functional.

 Yes!
 We are in the process with EFSA to get approval.
 We're already pretty far.
 I think by the end of the year, we will get the opinion from the scientific committee and then it might take another four to seven months to get the official approval.
-We just got the Self Affirmed GRAS (“Generally Recognized As Safe”) status in the US a couple of months ago, so we can start selling our Dutch Gum® there.
+We just got the Self Affirmed GRAS, means the “Generally Recognized As Safe” status in the US a couple of months ago, so we can start selling our Dutch Gum® there.
 Within the EU we already have been sending samples to companies to test it in their food products.

 If you would get a request for a huge amount of Dutch Gum® one day, could you produce it?
 Or would scaling up be a problem?